magic/test/README.md

 ###### Caveat:

-if you want to test if a function is a function, you need to wrap the function
+if you want to test if a function is a function, wrap the function

 ```javascript
 import { is } from '@magic/test'